agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 TB: How did the transition into the period of computerised markets happen?

-TS: The biggest change was when exchanges because multilisting and competitive.
+TS: The biggest change was when exchanges became multilisting and competitive.
 Before, one exchange supported one product, then they started competing, and in ~2005, online brokers really drove that change.
 See thinkorswim.com.
-Force the exchanges to understand the cost of demand for certain products and strategies.
+Forced the exchanges to understand the cost of demand for certain products and strategies.

 TB: What happened to people being replaced?